bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

     sudo /usr/bin/gem install bundler

-This will install bundler on the system Ruby and when the fastlane plugin calls bundle install then system Ruby will also install the neccessary dependencies
+This will install bundler on the system Ruby and when the fastlane plugin calls bundle install then system Ruby will also install the neccessary dependencies.

-## Works in local but not on Bitrise.io
+## The build works in local but not on bitrise.io

-_An example error:_ `_ld: file not found ..._`
+_Example:_ `_ld: file not found ..._`

 Go through the following steps.
 After every step, check if it solved your issue.

 1. Restart your Xcode and try a new build.

-1. Try a **clean build** in Xcode.
+2. Try a **clean build** in Xcode.

-1. Try resetting your simulator(s).
+3. Try resetting your simulator(s).
+4. If you use Cocoapods, try updating it:

+       [sudo] gem install cocoapods

-Another problem could be your CocoaPods version.
-Try updating your CocoaPods with the `[sudo] gem install cocoapods` command.
-Also make sure that your `Podfile.lock` is **committed into your repository**, as that's the file which describes the exact Pod versions you use. _Without this Bitrise might download newer versions of Pods than the ones you use._
+   Also make sure that your `Podfile.lock` is **committed into your repository**.
+The file describes exactly what versions of Pods you use. _Without this file Bitrise might download newer versions of Pods than the ones you use._

-If there's still no error try deleting the `Pods` folder in your project and run the `pod install` command again.
+5. Try deleting the `Pods` folder in your project and run the `pod install` command again.

-Finally, if none of the above helped, or you get an error with `ld: file not found` on Bitrise, and the path contains `DerivedData`, with no other error message, like this:

-    ld: file not found: /Users/vagrant/Library/Developer/Xcode/DerivedData/...
-    clang: error: linker command failed with exit code 1 (use -v to see invocation)

-Try deleting the Xcode local cache.
+If none of the above helped, try deleting the Xcode local cache.
 After that the error should be reproducible on your local machine.

 You can delete the local Xcode cache using your Terminal: